This post was originally published on Localogy’s Marketing Bitz blog as “The Power of Crossposting on Social Media.”

 Save time, save effort and get more social by sharing posts across multiple platforms

-For small businesses, starting to use social media to market their business is a process:
+But for small businesses, starting to use social to market their business is a process:

 - First, start using social media (you’d be surprised how many small businesses don’t!)